Garver, Lee A. Tolbert Academy team up for Garver Chain Reaction Challenge

 Garver is celebrating its centennial year by teaming with 100 schools across the country because it knows the value of quality STEM-based education.
 Through the Garver Chain Reaction Challenge, engineers from Garver’s 11-state footprint are passing along the core engineering concepts necessary for potential careers in those fields.

-Lee A. Tolbert Community Academy was the latest school to partner with Garver, when students spent a recent afternoon working with engineers to build chain reaction contraptions.
+Lee A. Tolbert Community Academy in Kansas City, Missouri, was the latest school to partner with Garver, when students spent a recent afternoon working with engineers to build chain reaction contraptions.

 “Education, real education, is experiential.
 It is being there.
 It’s connecting,” said Lee A. Tolbert Community Academy Superintendent Dr. Vivian Roper.
 “So to see the students work with the people whose job it is to solve problems and to be in teams working with them I thought it was just incredible.”